GTEC-UDC/linuxcnc_testbed/docs/source/doc/02_igus_dryve_d1/07_oscilloscope_page.md

 Closed-loop control of position, speed, and current.
 :::

-The Igus dryve D1 controller manual does not explicitly describe the control system it implements.
+The igus® dryve D1 controller manual does not explicitly describe the control system it implements.
 We assume that it employs a closed-loop control system with "minor loop feedback compensation" {cite}`enwiki:1032838404,nise2015control,golnaraghi2017automatic`.
 In this system, the motor's position, speed, and current are used as feedback signals to precisely and dynamically adjust its position.
 This control system architecture is commonly used in motor control applications.
-Its structure, considering the P and I parameters defined by the Igus dryve D1 controller, is shown in {numref}`fig:motor_control`, where:
+Its structure, considering the {{P}} and {{I}} parameters defined by the igus® dryve D1 controller, is shown in {numref}`fig:motor_control`, where:

 - $R(t)$ is the requested position for the motor at time $t$.